Sustainable construction at Schiphol: Building for the future

 Pier A will be the most sustainable pier at Schiphol

 Schiphol is building a new pier: Pier A. Not only will this be our newest pier, it will also be the most sustainable!
 We have done thorough research into where we can save energy, and where we can use recycled or sustainable materials.
-Pier A has eight gates, covers an area of 55,000 square metres and is expected to be operational by the end of 2019.
+Pier A has eight gates and covers an area of 55,000 square metres.

 P2: a recycled parking garage